Posted on May 17 2019

 How to do it: Start in Adho Muka Svanasana (Downward-Facing Dog Pose).
-Gradually roll your torso forward until your shoulders are over your wrists and your body forms a straight line from heat to toe.
+Gradually roll your torso forward until your shoulders are over your wrists and your body forms a straight line from head to toe.
 Hold the pose for 30 seconds to one minute.
-For a challange raise one leg in the air for 30 seconds each.
+For a challenge raise one leg in the air for 30 seconds each.

 Astavakrasana (Eight Angle Pose)